 - Medical: Ohio State University's 8T MRI, OSU Veterinary CT large animal transfer bed system, Energy Storage Systems

 - Robotics: Snackbot, Chiara Robot, NREC interior space project, and other robot components and systems

 Chung also worked as a design information researcher for the Federal Highway Administration’s Advanced Driver Interface Design and Assessment Project and industrial designer for Sundberg-Ferar.
 Prior to teaching at Carnegie Mellon, Chung taught in the Department of Industrial, Interior and Visual Communication Design at The Ohio State University, and he served as the interim Director of the Industrial Design Program at Georgia Institute of Technology.
 His professional service includes elected positions in local IDSA chapters.
 Chung was recognized by the Design Intelligence Journal as one of the 'Most Admired Industrial Design Educators' in the US.

-Chung has been published in Design Journal UK, Design Management Institute Journal, Industrial Designers Society of America Innovation Journal, IOS Press, National Collegiate Innovators and Invention Alliance conference proceedings, IASDR conference proceedings, ICSID conference proceedings, IDSA conference proceedings, and DMI conference proceedings.
+Chung is the author of the book titled, The Praxis of Product Design in Collaboration with Engineering (Springer Publishing).
+It is a culmination of applied methods, case studies, and unique views in respect to numerous industry collaborative experiences and studio-based design education.
+Chung also has been published in the Design Journal UK, Design Management Institute Journal, Industrial Designers Society of America Innovation Journal, IOS Press, National Collegiate Innovators and Invention Alliance conference proceedings, IASDR conference proceedings, ICSID conference proceedings, IDSA conference proceedings, and DMI conference proceedings.

-Chung holds a BFA with Honors in Industrial Design with a minor in Business Management from Carnegie Mellon University and a Masters of Industrial Design from the University of the Arts.
+Chung holds a BFA with Honors in Industrial Design with a minor in Business Management from Carnegie Mellon University and a Masters of Industrial Design terminal degree from the University of the Arts.